 If you are unsure about the answers to the above – ask for feedback or advice from those that you trust to be honest with you.
 An executive coach is a great option if you want someone independent to help you work through the process of building self-awareness and new ways of working.
 Invest in yourself and read books to identify ideas for new ways of working.
 ‘Traction’ by Gino Wickman or ‘Start with Why’ by Simon Sinek are two great places to start, but a simple google search on ‘best books for small business owners’ will give you some other great ideas.
 If you are struggling to find time to read consider using audio book whilst exercising or in the car.

 And remember – implementing sustainable change is a journey, make sure you keep getting feedback and advice along the way.
 As you try new approaches to working you are bound to make some mistakes, your trusted advisors can help you identify these early and self-correct as you learn and evolve your way of working.

-It is important that you have a team that you can trust to look after the business whilst you are out/away.
+Make sure you have the right people in the right roles.
+It is important that you have a team that you can trust to look after the business whilst you are out/away:

-By identifying some clear team or company values (or ways of working) you can drive more consistency and clarity across the team, this in turn can help attract the right people and ensure that they are aligned to your culture and that the team are making value aligned decisions when you are away from the office.
+By identifying some clear team or company values (or ways of working) you can drive more consistency and clarity across the team.
+This in turn can help attract the right people and ensure they are aligned to your culture and that the team are making value aligned decisions when you are away from the office.